What is the Law of Supply?

 The law of supply is a basic principle in economics that, assuming all else being constant, an increase in the price of goods will have a corresponding direct increase in the supply thereof.
 The law works similarly for a decrease in prices.

-The law of supply depicts the producer’s behavior that when the price of a good rises, his tendency to increase supply because there is now more profit to be earned.
+The law of supply depicts the producer’s behavior that when the price of a good rises, the tendency is to increase supply because there is now more profit to be earned.
 On the other hand, when prices fall, the producer will decrease production due to a reduced economic opportunity.

 Law of Supply formula